Next Chapter

 Inventory carrying cost refers to the total expense associated with holding inventory over time.
 This includes costs related to capital, storage, insurance, and obsolescence.
 In simple terms, it’s the price businesses pay to store and maintain unsold goods.

-Effective inventory management can significantly reduce these costs, leading to improved financial performance.
-When businesses understand the components that make up carrying costs, they can take proactive steps to reduce unnecessary expenses.
+Effective inventory management reduces costs and improves financial performance.
+Understanding carrying cost components enables businesses to cut unnecessary expenses.
 Using an Inventory Management System helps in tracking and managing these costs effectively.

 The system provides real-time data on inventory levels, ensuring that businesses can make informed decisions about stock replenishment, storage, and sales strategies.
 By integrating IMS into daily operations, companies can minimize excess inventory, thereby reducing carrying costs.